 Intercity bus

-Sairan bus station serves destinations like Bishkek (5h), Urumqi (23-30h), Taraz (8h), Shymkent (13h), Oskemen (23h), Karaganda (18h), Astana (20h), Taldykorgan (4h).
+Sairan bus station serves destinations like Bishkek (5h), Yining (10h), Taraz (8h), Shymkent (13h), Oskemen (23h), Karaganda (18h), Astana (20h), Taldykorgan (4h).
 It is located in the west of town at the crossroads of Tole bi and Otegen Batyr streets (OSM/ Gmaps).
 For details on ticket reservations, timetables and the bazaar, see our article on Sairan bus station.

 Sayakhat is a jumble of second-hand buses, marshrutkas and bazaar stalls near the central mosque at the crossing of Rayimbek and Suyunbai avenue (OSM/Gmaps).
 It operates all buses going east and north of the city to smaller, nearby destinations: Talgar, Esik, Kegen, Narynkol, Kapchagai and Taldykorgan among others.
-Prices range between 100 – 300 tenge, payment is on the bus rather than at the ticket office.
+Payment is on the bus rather than at the ticket office.

 Destinations: how to get to…